 Explore This Lab

 CD4+ T lymphocytes comprise a principal component of the adaptive immune system.
-These cells recognize protein-derived antigens from foreign pathogens and integrate this information with contextual signals to coordinate appropriately orchestrated responses from all the different players of the immune system, including cytotoxic CD8+ T cells, antibody-producing B cells and inflammatory macrophages and granulocytes.
+These cells recognize protein-derived antigens from pathogens and integrate this information with contextual signals to coordinate appropriate responses from all the different players of the immune system, including cytotoxic CD8+ T cells, antibody-producing B cells and inflammatory macrophages and granulocytes.
 The role of CD4+ T cells as central regulators of immune function therefore makes them an attractive target for immunoregulatory intervention when immune responses go awry.

 Characterization of Self-Antigen Specific T Cells